 - (a) The Civil Aviation Authority of San Marino is known in these regulations as the "Authority". - (b) CAR OPS 2A addresses General Aviation regulations for aeroplanes.
-It includes Standards and Recommended Practices up to and including ICAO Annex 6, Part II, Amendment 40. - (1) Part I applies to all general aviation aeroplane operations, including those covered in Part II. - (2) Part II adds additional requirements for large and turbojet aeroplanes and applies to all international general aviation operations. - (3) [Part III adds additional requirements for large and turbojet aeroplanes used in fractional ownership programme operations.]
+It includes Standards and Recommended Practices up to and including ICAO Annex 6, Part II, Amendment 40. - (1) [Part I applies to all general aviation aeroplane operations. - (2) Part II adds additional requirements for large and turbojet aeroplanes.] - (3) Part III adds additional requirements for large and turbojet aeroplanes used in fractional ownership programme operations.